Occupational Licensing Review Act (Formerly part of Occupational Board Reform Model Act)

 - a systematic information shortfall in which a reasonable consumer of the service is permanently unable to distinguish between the quality of providers and there is an absence of institutions that provide guidance to consumers, staff may recommend enacting an occupational license; and

 - the need to address multiple types of harm, staff may recommend a combination of regulations.
+This may include a government regulation combined with a private remedy including third-party or consumer-created ratings and reviews, or private certification.

 (g) The staff’s analysis of the need for regulation in (e) will include the effects of legislation, including the legislation’s scope of practice, on opportunities for workers, consumer choices and costs, general unemployment, market competition, governmental costs, and other effects.